 "But that wheel made of alternating light and royal blue “pies” when combined with a yellow hand adds just enough color to make this piece a real looker...the Yacht Timer’s are rare, rare, rare.
 In fact, I’d bet that less than a handful of them come up for sale each year – and I’m relatively confident in saying this as I track them semi-seriously.”

-1983 Seiko 7A28-7090 Yacht Timer Chronograph, Box & Papers
+Full Set 1983 Seiko 7A28-7090 Yacht Timer Chronograph (Box & Papers)

 DIAL: Vibrantly colorful and rare regatta dial, with matching hands - all writing is crisply legible, and the blue and yellow colors feature zero fade; lume shines.

 CASE: Stainless-steel bead-blasted matte case measures 40mm (w/o crown) x 45.5mm, with matching caseback.
-This case was only used on this 7A28 variant, and does not share it with any of the other over 40 variants.
+This case was only used on this 7A28 variant, and does not share it with any of the other over 40 Seiko 7A28 variants.

-CRYSTAL: Hardlex crystal, no cracks or scratches.
+CRYSTAL: Seiko Hardlex crystal, no cracks or scratches.

 MOVEMENT: Seiko 7A28 quartz movement, manufactured in May 1983.
 We have performed a full service on this Seiko Regatta chronograph